Overview of the Child Psychology Internship

 In addition to the required seminars, all interns will attend the department's monthly staff meeting where both administrative and educational issues are addressed.
 In accordance with APA guidelines, each intern will be expected to present case material involving either a psychotherapy case or psychodiagnostic evaluation to the faculty at least once during the training year.

-We are committed to the fair treatment, access, opportunity and advancement for all.
-We value the uniqueness of each person and embrace diverse backgrounds, opinions and experiences.
-We foster intellectual, racial, social and cultural diversity and treat everyone with dignity and respect.
+The Psychology Training Program, Institute of Living (IOL) and Hartford HealthCare (HHC) are committed to promoting access, opportunity and advancement for all.
+We value the uniqueness of each person and value a tapestry of backgrounds, opinions and experiences.
+We treat everyone with dignity and respect.